binary-com/daily-report/_posts/en/2018-06-22-Pound-Rebounds-On-Rate-Hike-Hope-22-jun-18.md

 ---
 ## Morning Report: 07.00 London

-The British pound continues to out-perform following yesterday’s surprisingly bullish ECB meeting where three members voted for a rate hike amid noises of quitting QE earlier than expected.
+The British pound continues to out-perform following yesterday’s surprisingly bullish MPC meeting where three members voted for a rate hike amid noises of quitting QE earlier than expected.
 The GBP/USD and GBP/JPY are higher again after rallying yesterday, while the EUR/GBP is sinking for the second straight day.

 The euro is also nudging higher, though lagging the pound, with the AUD/USD beating a similar path.